Vocational school: Central and Eastern Europe

-Vocational school or Vocational college is considered a post-secondary education type school, but combines coursework of a high school and junior college stretching for six years.
+Vocational school or vocational college is considered a post-secondary education type school, but combines the coursework of a high school and junior college stretching for six years.
 In Ukraine, the term is used mostly for sports schools sometimes interchangeably with the term college.
 Such college could be a separate entity or a branch of bigger university.
 Successful graduates receive a specialist degree.